 Bottom lines: So, the step by step guide above will help you knowing how to Caulk a Shower Surround and Bathtub in an easy and simple process.
 As long as you have the right set of tools and sealant those are required.

 Now, you see that suffering and failing to enjoy the bathroom moments is optional because of shower molds that grow upon the old caulk.

 I have put up this end to end guide and provided all the information that is needed to get the work done.
 So, go ahead and start the process as now you know it.

-You may also apply the same process for caulking the shower door, surrounds, stall, sink, pan, drain, wall, tile gaps, kitchen surroundings, and bathtub etc.
+You may also apply the same process for caulking the shower door, surrounds, stalls, sink, pan, drain, wall, tile gaps, kitchen surroundings, and bathtub, etc.